-We would initially install wastewater storage tanks for additional resilience then lincrease capacity of the wastewater connections across the Waikato River to improve resilience and cater for the extra volume.
+Increase capacity of the wastewater connections across the Waikato River to improve resilience and cater for the extra volume.

-Council is committed to continuinge to work with iwi and hapū, through the established steering group, to identify the long-term solution for managing wastewater on the Rangatira side of Te Awa o Waikato.
+Council is committed to continue to work with iwi and hapū, through the established steering group, to identify the long-term solution for managing wastewater on the Rangatira side of Te Awa o Waikato.

-- Support growth on the northern side of Taupō. - Improves resilience and reduces spill risks from current levels. - ✓ Achievable within Council's prudential debt limits. - Does not eliminate the carriage of untreated wastewater over the Waikato River in the medium-term.
-Cultural and environmental concerns about piping wastewater across the Waikato River remain in the medium term.
+1 Support growth on the northern side of Taupo.
+Cost and debt impact 1 Improves resilience and reduces spill risks from current Capital cost: \$7.3m levels.
+Debt funded: \$7.3m 1 Achievable within Council's prudential debt limits.
+Rates impact × Cultural and environmental concerns about piping wastewater across the Waikato River remain in the \$18.50 (average per ratepayer from 2031/32)

+medium-term.